lqs4188980/lqs4188980.github.io/_posts/2015-01-11-leetcode-summary.markdown

 Combination Sum II

 + Abstraction: Same as above.
 Just added duplicate checker and increase start index for every deeper level.

+Largest Number

++ Abstraction: String sorting.
+Get a total order of strings.
++ Write a comparator, if s1 equals to s2, return 0; else return -(s1 + s2).compareTo(s2 + s1).
+Need to pay attention to all zeros condition.

+First Missing Positive

++ Abstraction: Hashing
++ Utilize the array index nature, hash every positive integer that between 1 to A.length, into A[integer - 1].
+For integer out of this range, simply let them stay where they are.

+Trapping Rain Water

++ Abstraction: Cache + divide & conquer.
++ Scan from left to right, find out the max left for each position.
+Then scan from right to left and calculate how many water can be trapped at this point.
+The trap area at some point is max(0, min(left[i], right[i]) - A[i]).

+Multiply Strings

++ Abstraction: Multiply digit by digit.
+Pay attention to carry and preceding zeros.

 <hr />